 Many people dream of life in a postcard-pretty New England town, complete with quaint brownstones, lighthouses, and a historic town square.
 Springs, summers, and falls would be lovely; but the winters, they say, would be too forbidding.
 All that snow, for weeks on end.
 Yikes!

-But residents of Dover, Delaware apartments have a secret.
+But residents of Dover apartments have a secret.
 Winters can be cold, but the weather is tempered by the Delaware Bay and by the Appalachians, which shield the city from bitter conditions.
-Snow is typically light, averages 14 inches, falls a few inches at a time and does not usually remain on the ground for long.
+Snow is typically light, averages 14 inches, falls a few inches at a time, and does not usually remain on the ground for long.
 Perfect!

 Want one more secret?
 The state of Delaware offers tax-free shopping!
 That’s not really a secret; people travel hundreds of miles to take advantage of the savings throughout downtown Dover and in nationally-known retailers at the Dover Mall.
 There’s no limit on purchases, and the tax-free status extends to big-ticket items such as cars, as well.

 The city of Dover is the capital and second largest city in Delaware, located on the St. Jones River.
-The Delaware state assembly settled permanently in Dover in October 1781 within the city’s central square, known as the Green.
+The Delaware state assembly settled permanently in Dover in October 1781 within the city’s central square (The Green).